ZEJIA-LIU/web-softwaretools-plain/report/Features.md

 3.Sorting pets by **category** and/or **tag**.

-4.Showing sold pets with a ranking list, redirect to *available* page by clicking **category** on the list.
+4.Showing sold pets with a ranking list, redirecting to *available* page with certain search parameter by clicking **category** on the list.

 #### not implemented ####